Home / Blog / Staff augmentation /Should you hire offshore developers for a startup?

 Increased quality of candidates

-The pre-vetting process involves thorough assessments of candidates' technical skills, problem-solving abilities, and cultural fit with companies.
+The pre-vetting process ensures offshore developers are tested for skills, problem-solving, and cultural fit.
 For instance, when Devico assesses candidates we use the following steps to do that:

 1. Communication & English language skills